kkshivani18/Azure-Powered-Serverless-Movies-API/README.md

 GetMovieSummary :
 Description: Returns an AI-generated summary for a specified movie.
-Parameters:title (query parameter): Specifies the title of the movie for which the summary is requested.
+Parameters: title (query parameter): Specifies the title of the movie for which the summary is requested.
 Response: A summary generated using AI for the requested movie title.

 ## Installation